 Our common stock has been listed on the Nasdaq Global Market since April 24, 2007 under the symbol "OPTT" and on the AIM market of the London Stock Exchange since October 2003 under the symbol "OPT."
-As of June 30, 2009, there were 471 registered holders of our common stock.
+As of June 30, 2010, there were 252 holders of record for shares of our common stock.
+Since a portion of our common stock is held in "street" or nominee name, we are unable to determine the exact number of beneficial holders.